Jaikara

-Jaikara is a term used to refer to religious slogans practiced in Indic religions.
+Jaikaras are religious slogans used in Indic religions.
 They are usually shouted in a group-setting as a devotional practice.
 Jaikaras can be found in both Hinduism and Sikhism.

 Hinduism

 In Hinduism, there are Shaktist jaikaras to pay deference to specific Indic goddesses, known as Maa Aap Bulandi.
 They are often shouted together as a group amongst devotees and sometimes in specific scenarios, such being in the midst of a religious trek.
 They are believed to encourage the congregation and strengthen their resolve, it is also way of expressing devotion to a particular deity.
 However, jaikaras can also be chanted when alone or when two groups of pilgrims cross paths with one another.

 Common Hindu jaikaras are as follows: